emmanouil-karystinaios/emmanouil-karystinaios.github.io/content/authors/admin/_index.md

   url: https://www.jku.at/en/institute-of-computational-perception/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Music Information Retrieval and Computational Musicology
+bio: My research interests include Music Information Retrieval and Graph Neural Networks

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Graph Neural Networks
-- Computational Musicology
+- Structure Segmentation in Symbolic Music
 - Music Information Retrieval

 # Education to show in About widget